terra-money/docs/docs/dev/spec-governance.md

 After a proposal is submitted, it enters the deposit period, where it must reach a total minimum deposit of 512 Luna within 2 weeks from the time of its submission.
 The deposit threshold is reached when the sum of the initial deposit (from the proposer) and the deposits from all other interested network participants meets or exceeds 512 Luna.

-Deposits are only required as a form of spam protection, and the network will refund Luna deposits for proposals that pass or are rejected.
-Deposits are not refunded to proposals that are rejected with veto.
+Deposits are required only to protect against spam.
+The network refunds deposits for proposals that pass or fail except when a proposal is vetoed.
+If a proposal is vetoed, deposits are not refunded.

 ### Voting Period